rubiefawn/remedy/docs/core.md

 -  A blinded creature automatically fails all ability rolls that require the blinded sense.
 Blinded creatures also suffer threat on attack and evade rolls.
 -  A creature who has more than one applicable sense may ignore the effects of being blinded.

+>[!NOTE]
+The blinded status can be gained more than once, but only if a different sense is blinded each time.

 ### Crippled

 The crippled status represents severe physical impairment not representable through damage.

 -  A crippled creature suffers threat on all Strength, Agility, and Vitality-based ability rolls.

+>[!NOTE]
--  The crippled status can be gained more than once.
+The crippled status can be gained more than once.

 ### Deafened